GSA/piv-guides/_networkconfig/2a_newdc-3.md

 collection: networkconfig
 permalink: networkconfig/2a_newdc-3.md/
 ---
-To use PIV/CAC credentials for network authentication, all Domain Controllers must have Domain Controller authentication certificates.
-To generate and install a Domain Controller authentication certificate, you need to create a certificate profile.
+In order for PIV/CAC credentials to work for network authentication, all Domain Controllers must have Domain Controller authentication certificates. <!--This type of certificate is for a Certification Authority?
+Should say that here.-->

+To generate and install a Domain Controller authentication certificate, you need to first create a certificate profile, as described below.

+{% include alert-info.html heading = "Devices authenticate too!" content="When your users are using PIV/CAC credentials (i.e., certificates) to authenticate to a network, the Domain Controllers are also authenticating as devices that use certificates.
+This system works together to create secure connections.
+To learn more, click on the links below or search for online resources that discuss Public Key Cryptography for Initial Authentication (PKINIT) protocols." %}

 * [Creating Domain Controller Certificate Profiles](#creating-domain-controller-certificate-profiles)
 * [Issuing Domain Controller Certificates](#issuing-domain-controller-certificates)

-{% include alert-info.html heading = "Devices authenticate too!" content="When your users are using certificates to authenticate to the network, the Domain Controllers are also authenticating as devices that use certificates.
-This system works together to create secure connections.
-To learn more, click on the links <!--Only one link below.-->below or search for online resources that discuss Public Key Cryptography for Initial Authentication (PKINIT) protocols." %}

 ## Creating Domain Controller Certificate Profiles <!--Are profiles are being created here?
-"Created" is never used in this section.-->
+"Created" is never used in this section.
+Shouldn't the Certification Authority nature of the certificate be mentioned here?-->

 Domain Controller certificates must be issued with a set of specific extensions and values.
-The certificate profile for each Domain Controller must meet the following requirements:
+The certificate profile for each Domain Controller must meet the following requirements: <!--What actions is the system administrator taking to create a profile?
+This gives information, but doesn't give any instructions.-->

 - The certificate **Key Usage** extension must contain: